MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-665-Fisheries-Western-Pacific/subpart-E-Pacific-Remote-Island-Area-Fisheries/section-665.669.md

 ##### § 665.669 Gold coral harvest moratorium. #####

-Fishing for, taking, or retaining any gold coral in any precious coral permit area is prohibited through June 30, 2018.
+Fishing for, taking, or retaining any gold coral in any precious coral permit area is prohibited through June 30, 2023.

-[78 FR 32182, May 29, 2013]
+[83 FR 27717, June 14, 2018]